 Getting Legal Advice

 If you have made a WorkCover claim in WA and would like more information about how to progress your personal injury claim. please contact the lawyers at Foyle Legal for your obligation free claim review.
-We can help with your workcover claim as well your common law claims and TPD claims.
+We can help with your WorkCover claim as well your common law claims and TPD claims.
 It’s 100% confidential and you can rest assured that your personal information is protected.
 For qualified personal injury matters in Western Australia, we provide legal assistance as lawyers on a No Win, No Fee basis.

 If you are just starting out with your personal injury claim and would like to find out more information about personal injury compensation.
 Please feel free to check out our personal injury faq and workers compensation faq pages.
 These pages contain a helpful workers’ compensation payout guide WA.